-If you apply math skills, like to work with your hands, and are interested in an exciting career that can provide you numerous opportunities, then you should consider this program.
+If you like to work with your hands and are interested in an exciting career that can provide you numerous opportunities, then you should consider this program.
+Participate in the Early College option and earn the Ivy Tech Certificate in Structural Welding while at WCC.

 You Will Learn:

-- 4 major welding processes along with oxy-fuel and plasma cutting
+- 4 major welding processes along with oxy-fuel & plasma cutting

-- How to weld in flat, vertical, horizontal, and overhead positions
+- How to weld in flat, vertical, horizontal, & overhead positions

-- How to read welding symbols and understand blueprints
+- How to read welding symbols & understand blueprints

 A Typical Student